-Now we can see why there were NON-NULL results in many conventional MM experiments.
+Now we can see why there were NON-NULL results in many conventional MM experiments, such as the Miller experiment.
 There will be the same fringe shift as if the light source was actually (physically) shifted to the apparent position.
 If the light source is physically shifted to the position shown, the length of the path of the two beams arriving at the observer (detector) should change differently.